marrwong/start-from-scratch/README.md

 <details><summary>Start the local dev server</summary>
 <br />`npm run dev`</details>

-Now you will be able to view the project locally in the browser (as per the instructions in the `npm run dev` command).
+Now you will be able to view the project locally your web browser (Chrome, Edge, Safari, Firefox etc), as per the instructions in the `npm run dev` command).
 You will also be able to open the files in Visual Studio Code to view the code.

 ## Create and Setup GitHub Account